rezamanshouri/Elasticsearch-in-dotnet-core/ElasticSearch/README.md

 The metrics of the application are _posted_ to an endpoint expecting metrics in [InfluxDB Line Protocol][InfluxDB line protocol] in the body.

-## How to Run It
+## Managing Credentials
-For local testing, create a new file 'DevelopmentCredentials.json' in the root directory of the project, and add the following fields:
+For local development, create a new file, `DevelopmentCredentials.json`, in the root directory of the project, and add the following fields:

 ```
 {